 5. It can increase strength, power, and muscle mass.

-Exercise performed at a high intensity activates a greater number of motor units and muscle fibers, leading to improved muscle recruitment, hypertrophy (muscle growth), and neural adaptations.
-These adaptations can increase muscle strength, force, and power, with one study concluding that high-intensity training is “an efficient training protocol, which takes less time and produces a better improvement in anaerobic power.”
+High-intensity exercise activates more motor units and muscle fibers, promoting better muscle recruitment, hypertrophy, and neural adaptations.
+These changes enhance muscle strength, force, and power.
+One study concluded that high-intensity training is “an efficient training protocol, which takes less time and produces a better improvement in anaerobic power.”

 READ MORE: How Sleep Helps Muscle Recovery and Growth

-How Much Low, Medium, and High-Intensity Exercise Should You Get Each Week?
+How Much Low, Medium, and High-Intensity Activity Should You Get Each Week?

 According to the World Health Organization (WHO), adults should aim to get: